AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 1. Log in to the **[!UICONTROL Admin]** panel and change the middle name of the customer.
 1. When the middle name is saved, change it and save it again a few times.
 1. On the storefront, send a [!DNL POST] request. `PHPSESSID` should have been updated.
-1. On the Storefront, send another [!DNL POST] request and check `PHPSESSID`.
+1. On the storefront, send another [!DNL POST] request and check `PHPSESSID`.
 1. Repeat the previous step a few times.

 <u>Expected results</u>